dennisb1239/Coursera_Capstone/README.md

 ```
 ![Image](CP_1.JPG)

 Then we get the data file prepared for the analysis.
-To do so, we clone my github repo
+To do so, we clone my github repo.

 ```python
 # Clone the entire repo.